-Nowadays, there have been continuous trend of homeowners that have moved towards downsizing as new way of living.
+Nowadays, there has been continuous trend of homeowners that have moved towards downsizing as new way of living.
 Families or retirees have come to realise that “living bigger” doesn’t always mean “living better”.
 With the rising rates in real estate properties, living in smaller homes have found its way in the hearts of many Australian homeowners.
 Whether the decision is voluntary or being forced to move for job relocation or other life events, there are always great benefits into decreasing your home size.
 Aside from lowering your mortgage payment and taxes, it will also reduce utility and maintenance expenses.
 Here are 10 benefits of living in a small house.

 1. You Have Less to Clean